kanewilliamsbusiness07-debug/PWP1/DATABASE_SEEDING.md

    - Look for seed script output
    - Check for error messages

-3. **Verify database connection:**
+3. **Verify table access:**
-   - Test connection from your local machine using the same DATABASE_URL
+   - Test access using AWS Console or the seeder script (`npm run seed:dynamodb`)
-   - Check database security groups/firewall rules
+   - Ensure IAM permissions and region are correct

 ### Seed Script Runs But User Not Created